Houghton Mifflin Harcourt Learning Technology: History

-In October 2002, Riverdeep became a private entity when their stock price plummeted below $2 in NASDAQ.
+In October 2002, Riverdeep became a private entity when their stock price plummeted below $2 on NASDAQ.

 On September 20, 2004, Riverdeep moved its Novato office to 100 Pine Street in San Francisco.

 Houghton Mifflin Harcourt officially became a publicly traded company on November 14, 2013, with common shares of stock listed on the NASDAQ exchange.

 As of 2017, Houghton Mifflin Harcourt is offering the Adventure Workshop brand (originally used for titles published by or acquired by Riverdeep) as a licensing opportunity on its website.

 Houghton Mifflin

 On December 22, 2006, HM Rivergroup PLC announced the completed acquisition of Houghton Mifflin Holding Company, Inc. and Riverdeep Holdings, Limited.
 Following the completion of transactions, HM Rivergroup PLC would change its name to Houghton Mifflin Riverdeep Group PLC.
-Riverdeep paid 1.75 billion in cash and assumed $1.61 billion in debt from the private investment firms Thomas H. Lee Partners, Bain Capital Partners and The Blackstone Group.
+Riverdeep paid $1.75 billion in cash and assumed $1.61 billion in debt from the private investment firms Thomas H. Lee Partners, Bain Capital Partners and The Blackstone Group.
 Tony Lucki, a former non-executive director of Riverdeep, would remain in his position as Houghton Mifflin's chief executive officer.
 HM Rivergroup indicated it wanted to capitalize on the "convergence of print and digital education platforms."